-As Accounting Officer, the Executive Head teacher has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of Internal control.
 During the year in question the review has been informed by:

+- · the work of the internal auditor

-- · the work of the external auditor; and - the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.
+- · the work of the external auditor; and

+- the work of the executive managers within the Academy Trust who have responsibility for the development and maintenance of the internal control framework.

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Personnel and Finance Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the trust board and a plan to address weaknesses and ensure continuous improvement of the system is in place.

-Approved by order of the members of the Board of Trustees on 7th December 2020 and signed on its behalf by:
+Approved by order of the members of the Board of Trustees on 6th December 2021 and signed on its behalf by: